Shadow Creatures – Meaning, Mythology, and Explanation

 Brief Explanation

 The term shadow beings describes entities that exist or are perceived in shadows or dark areas.
-Shadow beings appear in mythology, esotericism, and popular culture as mystical or eerie phenomena.
+Shadow beings appear in mythology, esotericism, and popular culture as mystical or uncanny phenomena.

 Shadow beings are figures or entities understood as part of an invisible or dark reality.